aaltop/pals_net/README.md

-The general idea of the approach the tool takes is to simulate many PALS spectra based on potential features of a spectrum, and train the Multilayer Perceptron on the simulated data.
+The general idea of the approach the tool takes is to simulate many PALS spectra based on potential features of a spectrum, and train the CNN on the simulated data.
 The training data could just as well be data from real experiments, but the amount and variety of data needed to train a good model is not necessarily readily available.

-In its current state, the tool has been tested on simulated data and found to be potentially viable for analysing PALS spectra, but still needs more work, both with regard to the code and the used model.
+In its current state, the tool has been tested on simulated data and found to be potentially viable for analysing PALS spectra.

 ## Getting Started